mangila/pokedex-java/docs/pokedex-database.md

 ## Database

+Redis Hash kind of database that persists to disk

 "Write first, read later" database.

 High throughput, low latency.
 With the cost of less durability and higher RAM usage.